51bitquant/binanceapi/README.md

-# binanceopsapi
+# Binance Exchange REST API

-Binance Options API
+Binance Exchange REST API, spot, future and option api

 ## how to use rest api

-just checkout the binance/rest.py wrap all the rest api method provided from binance
+just checkout the binanceapi,  wrap all the rest api method provided from binance